farhansadidzihan/Data-Analyst/README.md

 ### Data Science Projects 📈

 Before starting with any project, I would suggest you to go through [this video](https://youtu.be/c810QTD4XB8), which will help you to understand the process of building a data science project which can help you to land a job.

-We will be publishing a detailed blog and a video which walks you through a procedure to finding and building impactful data science project.
-It will be out soon, till then we suggest you to go through the following resources for inspiration:-

 - [Data Science Project Ideas](https://github.com/veb-101/Data-Science-Projects)
 - [ZenFiles](https://github.com/zenml-io/zenfiles)